 Trey will be the first person to tell you that drug possession cases are serious.
 Federal and state agencies have spent many years prosecuting drug cases and they are very good.
 Do not proceed in any criminal case without a Brownsville lawyer by your side.

-If you need a criminal defense attorney in Brownsville TX for a drug possession case in Brownsville, South Padre Island, or the South Texas area, call Garza & Elizondo, LLP at (956) 202-0067.
+If you need a criminal defense attorney in Brownsville TX for a drug possession case in Brownsville, South Padre Island, or the South Texas area, call Reynaldo Garza, III at (956) 255-5903.